Table of Contents

-- Producers: The producers in a food chain include all autotrophs such as phytoplankton, cyanobacteria, algae, green plants.
+- Producers: The producers in a food chain include all autotrophs such as phytoplankton, cyanobacteria, algae, and green plants.
 This is the first stage in a food chain.
 The producers make up the first level of a food chain.
 The producers utilise the energy from the sun to make food.
 Producers are also known as autotrophs as they make their own food.
 Producers are any plant or other organisms that produce their own nutrients through photosynthesis.
-For example, green plants, phytoplankton and algae are some examples of producers in a food chain.

 Here, herbivores are known as primary consumers and carnivores are secondary consumers.
 The second trophic level includes organisms that eat producers.
 Therefore, primary consumers or herbivores are organisms in the second trophic level.

 - Decomposers: Decomposers are organisms that get energy from dead or waste organic material.
 This is the last stage in a food chain.
-Decomposers are an integral part of a food chain, as they convert organic waste materials into inorganic materials like nutrient-rich soil or land.
+Decomposers are an integral part of a food chain, as they convert organic waste materials into inorganic materials, which enriches the soil or land with nutrients.

 Decomposers complete a life cycle.
 They help in recycling the nutrients as they provide nutrients to soil or oceans, that can be utilised by autotrophs or producers.
 Thus, starting a whole new food chain.

 Several interconnected food chains form a food web.
 A food web is similar to a food chain but the food web is comparatively larger than a food chain.
 Occasionally, a single organism is consumed by many predators or it consumes several other organisms.
 Due to this, many trophic levels get interconnected.
 The food chain fails to showcase the flow of energy in the right way.
 But, the food web is able to show the proper representation of energy flow, as it displays the interactions between different organisms.